Skip to main content

 Can I see an example of a successful application?

 • Yes.
-We offer multiple examples of funded prior year VPCAT applications and summary statements on the How to Apply website.
-In addition, we highly encourage applicants to attend the VPCAT Application Workshop in early September in order to ask questions and gain insights into what reviewers are looking for.
+We provide examples of funded VPCAT applications and summary statements on the How to Apply website.
+Additionally, we highly encourage applicants to attend the VPCAT Application Workshop at the end of August to ask questions and gain insights into what reviewers are looking for.

-• Any questions regarding the application or its formatting can be e-mailed directly to Erin Wachs.
+• Any questions regarding the application or its formatting can be emailed directly to Jess Brunt

 DUE DATES